vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > The *righteous* shall inherit the land, and dwell therein forever.
 {% ct 'Psalm 37:29' %}

-When Lucifer decided to rebel against God’s will, the same judgment applied to him.
-His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he had to be driven out (along with his followers), because the heavenly Canaan was—and still is—for righteous inhabitants only.
-Lucifer had rebelled against righteousness and chosen iniquity.
+When Lucifer decided to rebel against God’s will, the same judgment that applied to the Canaanites applied to him.
+His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he had to be driven out (along with his followers).
+The heavenly Canaan was—and still is—for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
+In essence, he refused to keep the eternal Sabbath by refusing to rest in God, choosing instead to find rest in the pursuit of his own will.